Edward Montagu, 2nd Earl of Manchester: Personal life

 In July 1659, Lord Manchester married Eleanor, Dowager Countess of Warwick, as his fourth wife.
 Eleanor, who had been his second wife's stepmother, was a daughter of Sir Richard Wortley and sister of Sir Francis Wortley, 1st Baronet.
 At the time of their wedding, she had been thrice widowed, first from Sir Henry Lee, 1st Baronet, then Edward Radclyffe, 6th Earl of Sussex and, lastly, of Robert Rich, 2nd Earl of Warwick.
 The Earl and Countess Eleanor had no children together.

 After his fourth wife's death in 1666, Lord Manchester was married for a fifth, and final, time to Margaret, Dowager Countess of Carlisle on 31 July 1667.
 Margaret, a widow of James Hay, 2nd Earl of Carlisle, was the third daughter of Francis Russell, 4th Earl of Bedford and the Hon.
 Katharine Brydges (second daughter and co-heiress of Giles Brydges, 3rd Baron Chandos).
 She survived him and died in 1676.

 Film portrayal

 Manchester was portrayed by actor Robert Morley in the 1970 film Cromwell.
-He is inaccurately depicted sitting in the House of Commons in Cromwell's presence although he had been a member of the Lords since 1626.
+He is inaccurately depicted sitting in the House of Commons in Cromwell's presence although he had been a member of the Lords since 1626 - & the actor (about 67/ 68 at the time) was considerably older than the historical Manchester, he being only 40 when the English Civil Wars began.